 We’re proud to say that Switzerland has one of the best healthcare systems in the world.
-It is based on the principle of solidarity.
 If you live in Switzerland, you can benefit from this system.
 It's important that you find out what sort of insurance will meet your needs.

 The Swiss Health Insurance Act (HIA) states that any person resident in Switzerland is bliged to take out basic health insurance within three months.
 Basic insurance covers all basic medical care.

 You are free to choose your health insurer.
 You are responsible for taking out health insurance.
 There are around 60 health insurers to choose from in Switzerland.
 They all provide the same benefits under basic insurance as defined by the Swiss Federal Health Insurance Act.

 If you’re an employee working for at least eight hours a week for the same employer, you are automatically covered for accident by your employer.
 However, it’s certainly worth clarifying exactly what your insurance covers.
 We recommend including accident cover if you are only insured for the general hospital ward.
 If you have semiprivate or private supplementary hospital insurance, you can include accident.
 You would then receive treatment in the next highest hospital category in the event of an accident.

 You pay a share of the costs through your deductible and copayment, which always apply for one calendar year.

 The deductible is the amount you pay towards the cost of your medical treatment.
 You choose your deductible when taking out insurance.

 The higher the deductible, the lower the monthly